The Platform

 Jeremy Rocha's vision for Turlock starts with you.
 Lend your name, spread the word, or invest in a campaign built on deep roots and high hopes.

-Rocha for Mayor — Deep Roots.
+Rocha for Council District 1 — Deep Roots.
 High Hopes.

 A stronger Turlock starts with decisive leadership and a clear vision for our community's future.